vancouvercommunitynetwork/donation-import/README.md

 - header line is needed for the importing CanadaHelps csv file

 # History of Changes

+Since Jun 13 2022
+- Added logic and documentation for membership CSV export

 Since Jun 03 2022
 - Updated `README.md` with a table for input CSV file fields